spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-savings-tab.md

 * Pie chart together with the savings per namespaces (that affected the most savings).

 The workload savings list shows your actual right-sizing savings per workload.
-These are the workloads that were optimized based on automated and manual recommendations:
+These are the workloads that were optimized based on automated recommendations:

->**Note**: The list does not show workloads for which there are no actual savings.
+<Note: Only down-sizing recommendations apply.

 * Workload Name.
 * Namespace.
 * Workload Type: (if the workload was deleted, it is marked as Deleted).
 * CPU:
-  * With Ocean (green color): The sum of all the CPU requests Ocean recommends.
+  * With Ocean (green color): The sum of all the CPU requests that Ocean recommended and applied automatically.
   * Without Ocean: The sum of all CPU requests in your original workloads.
 * Memory:
-  * With Ocean (green color): The sum of all of the memory requests recommended by Ocean.
+  * With Ocean (green color): The sum of all of the memory requests that Ocean recommended and applied automatically.
   * Without Ocean: The sum of all the memory requests in your original workloads.
 * Right-sizing savings (dollars) for the workload.